nsdiaz/chelsea-code-violations-and-public-health/README.md

  ## Scope

-In 2014, Chelsea implemented a proactive program to inspect all rental properties over a 5-year period.
-The sanitary code violations resulting from these inspections, as well as data on police and fire calls, the census, and other sources were aggregated and linked by property.
+In 2014, Chelsea implemented a proactive program to inspect all rental properties in a target area of the city.
+In mid-2018, the city expanded the proactive program beyond the target area. .
+The sanitary code violations resulting from these inspections, as well as data on police and fire calls, the assessor’s database, the census, and other sources were aggregated and linked by property.

 ## Data

-The data used for this project has been collected by different departments in Chelsea and uploaded to the [BuildingBlocks](https://www.tolemi.com/buildingblocks/) platform.
-A map-based application which collects and joins property-based data.
+The data used for this project has been collected by different departments in Chelsea and uploaded to the [BuildingBlocks](https://www.tolemi.com/buildingblocks/)  platform, a map-based application which collects and joins property-based data.
+In 2019, the City of Chelsea had property-level records for 5,989 residential properties, 1,611 of which has been inspected between 2014 and 2019.

 ## Analysis

 We built three models for each of our target variables:
 *	Properties with any code violation
-* Properties with code violations that present a public health risk
+*	Properties with code violations that present an elevated public health risk (a composite of 4 code violations selected to consultation with city housing inspectors)
 *	Properties with code violations associated with overcrowding (illegal locks found inside building units)

-For each of these, we used different machine learning algorithms (XGBoost, Random Forest, LASSO).
+For each of these, we ran different machine learning algorithms (XGBoost, Random Forest, LASSO) on a training dataset of properties inspected proactively between 2014 and 2018 in a target area of the city.
 We optimized the hyperparameters for each using crossvalidation and the ["area under the precision-recall curve"](https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html) metric.
-Then, we tested each algorithm using a portion of the data that was held at the beginning.
+Then, we tested each algorithm using data from inspections outside of the target area that was held at the beginning.

 ## Python